Happyr/annotation-warmer/Readme.md

 ## Use

-We warm upp all classes in `src` automatically.
-You may configure different paths if you like:
+We warm upp all classes in `src` by default.
+You may use a different configuration of paths if you like:

 ```yaml
 happyr_annotation_warmer: